TrueBlocks/trueblocks-core/docs/content/docs/chifra/other.md

 These commands call some useful miscellaneous tools:
 * `chifra quotes`, a rudimentary pricing tool,
 * `chifra explore` a quick way to open a blockchain explorer,
 * `ethslurp` an older tool that lets you call data from EtherScan.
-(This has issues of ceentralization and data quality, see explanation in its section).
+(This has issues of centralization and data quality, see explanation in its section).

 {{< alert icon="👉" title="note about keys"
 text="Note: some of these tools, like `ethslurp`, require an EtherScan key." >}}